Abdallah-Afifi/Readers_Writers/Report.md

 - **Complexity vs. Performance**: More sophisticated approaches (like Fair) provide better guarantees but at the cost of higher complexity
 - **Generality vs. Optimization**: General solutions (like std::shared_mutex) are simpler to use but may not be optimal for specific workloads

-Our implementations provide a comprehensive exploration of these trade-offs, showing how different synchronization primitives and prioritization strategies affect the behavior and performance of concurrent systems.
+My implementations provide a comprehensive exploration of these trade-offs, showing how different synchronization primitives and prioritization strategies affect the behavior and performance of concurrent systems.

 This project demonstrates the richness of concurrent programming solutions and the importance of choosing synchronization strategies based on workload characteristics and system requirements.